iKxpznc/iKxpznc/iKxpznc.md

 - 👋 Hi, I’m @iKxpznc
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Pythone
-- 📫 How to reach me @cold_excl on Twitter, @cold.excl on Instagram or my discord: discord.gg/8fRxXxgbYU
+- 📫 How to reach me @cold_excl on Twitter, @cold.excl on Instagram or my discord: discord.gg/8fRxXxgbYUe
+- 👨‍💻 languages i've studied a bit: C, C++, SQL Server, Python

 <!---
 iKxpznc/iKxpznc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.